-When I was child, at twelve years old, while I was with my little cousin to fantasize about the future, I realized that I would become an archaeologist when I grew up.
-I don’t know why, probably out of curiosity that I had towards history, arts and humanity in general, certainly not because I was a fan of Indiana Jones.
-To tell the truth I’ve never seen it, and I will continue not to see it, since the archaeologist is anything but Indiana Jones, despite the common opinion.
-So, this vocation I’ve always had, I don’t know where it comes from, I only know it brought me here to be an archaeologist.
+When I was a child I realized that when I grew up I wanted to be an archaeologist.
+I don’t know why, probably for the interest I had towards humanity in all its forms.
+Certainly not because I was an Indiana Jones fan … To tell the truth, I’ve never seen it and I will not see it, because the archaeologist is everything but not an Indiana Jones.
+I don’t know where this vocation came from, I just know that it has taken me this far: to be an archaeologist.

-August 2018, the excavation of Santa Maria in CastelloIn August 2018, I have dug in the site of Santa Maria in Castello, where I had the opportunity to manage the excavation of the cemetery area.
+August 2018, the excavation of Santa Maria of ToanoIn August 2018, I have dug in the site of Santa Maria of Toano, where I had the opportunity to manage the excavation of the cemetery area.

 April 2018, my second pipeline in Lombardy!In April 2018, I have started my second pipeline in Lombardy, near Pavia and around Lodi.